George W. Cole: Civil War

-He served as a captain and commander of Company H in the 12th New York Volunteer Infantry, became a major and battalion commander in the 3rd New York Volunteer Cavalry, and then became commander of the 2nd United States Colored Cavalry with the rank of colonel.
+Cole served as a captain and commander of Company H in the 12th New York Volunteer Infantry, became a major and battalion commander in the 3rd New York Volunteer Cavalry, and then became commander of the 2nd United States Colored Cavalry Regiment with the rank of colonel.
 During the war, Cole took part in several engagements, including the First Battle of Bull Run.
 He was wounded, and also suffered serious internal injuries after his horse fell on him during a cavalry charge.
 He was subsequently promoted to brigadier general and major general, both by brevet, in recognition of his superior service.

 Killing of L. Harris Hiscock

 On June 4, 1867, Cole shot and killed L. Harris Hiscock in Albany.
 Hiscock was a member of the New York State Assembly, a delegate to the 1867 state constitutional convention, and a friend of Cole's.
 Cole accused Hiscock of having an affair with Mrs. Cole while Cole was away serving in the army.
 He was charged with murder; defended by Amasa J. Parker, his first trial ended in a hung jury, and he was acquitted at his second on the grounds of "momentary insanity".